fission-codes/heroku-ipfs-ghost/README.md

 ## Ghost v3.x

 - Edited the `package.json` to include the newest 3.x Ghost release and the newest Casper theme
-- For file storage, uses the [IPFS storage adapter for Ghost](https://github.com/fission-suite/ghost-storage-adapter-ipfs) connected to the [Fission IPFS Add-on for Heroku](https://elements.heroku.com/addons/interplanetary-fission)
+- For file storage, uses the [IPFS Storage adapter for Ghost](https://github.com/fission-suite/ghost-storage-adapter-ipfs) connected to the [Fission IPFS Add-on for Heroku](https://elements.heroku.com/addons/interplanetary-fission)
-- Removed `package-lock.json` so that newest packages are used automatically

 ---